Child psychotherapy: Parent–infant psychotherapy

 If the normal course of secure attachment between parent and infant is disrupted, parent–infant psychotherapy is a catch-all term to describe psychotherapies that either aim to restore this bond or to work with vulnerable parents to overcome disruption and prevent further occurrence.
 Examples of this kind of therapy include, "Watch, Wait, Wonder," and psychoanalytic parent-infant psychotherapy.
 Many of these techniques require a three-way relationship between the parent, child, and therapist.
-During therapy sessions, the parent may express his or her thoughts and feelings which are based on a combination of factors including:
+During therapy sessions, the parent may express their thoughts and feelings which are based on a combination of factors including: